 The Department attracts people with all sorts of interests, who go on to follow a wide variety of paths in life.
 Some go on to graduate school to study the classics or related fields.
 Some go to professional school for law, medicine, business or library services.
 Others become farmers, city planners, or headhunters; even a cabaret singer counts herself among the alumnae of Bryn Mawr's Classics Department.

-Friday April 4 6:15 Drinks in the cloisters 7:00 Dinner in Thomas Great Hall 7:15 Welcome Catherine Conybeare After-dinner speaker: Elizabeth Cropper ’72 Dean of the Center for Advanced Study in the Visual Arts at the National Gallery Throughout the celebrations, there will be an exhibition, inspired by the multi-disciplinarity of the Graduate Group, [...]
+Friday April 4 5:30 Opening of A Curious Group in the Kaiser Reading Room, Rhys Carpenter Library 6:15 Drinks in the Cloisters, Thomas 7:00 Dinner in Thomas Great Hall 7:15 Welcome Catherine Conybeare After-dinner speaker: Elizabeth Cropper, Ph.D.
+'72 Dean of the Center for Advanced Study in the Visual Arts at the National Gallery [...]